 Now add the stuffing mixture into a 9″ x 13″ baking dish and dot the top with butter.
 Cover with aluminum foil and bake for 30 minutes.

-After 30 minutes of baking, remove the foil, turn the oven up to 400 degrees and bake an additional 20 minutes.
+After 30 minutes of baking, remove the foil and bake an additional 25 minutes.
 The top of the stuffing will get brown and crispy and the inside will be soft and creamy.

-Serve this stuffing with your holiday ham or turkey or roast, or with your favorite Sunday dinner!
-There’s so many side dishes that go really well with stuffing, here are some of our favorites!
+Serve this sweet and savory stuffing with your holiday ham or turkey or roast, or with your favorite Sunday dinner.
+There’s so many side dishes that go really well with stuffing, here are some of our favorites:

 Looking For More Stuffing Recipes?